-The Qualified Remote Electronic Signature Creation Device ("Signer-1") uses HSM devices as cryptographic modules for the generation and protection of the signature creation data (SCD).
+The Qualified Remote Electronic Signature/Seal Creation Device ("Signer-1") uses HSM devices as cryptographic modules for the generation and protection of the signature and of the seal creation data (SCD).
 Only the HSM device family "Utimaco CryptoServer CP5" can be used for the QSCD.
-The HSMs are operated according to their issued Common Criteria1 certification2 in conjunction with the corresponding security target^{3,4}.
+The HSMs are operated according to their issued Common Criteria2 certification3 in conjunction with the corresponding security target^{4,5}.

-Furthermore, the QSCD uses a Signature Activation Module (SAM) - a software component placed within the HSM - as single component to communicate with the cryptographic module, in order to authorize and initiate the signature creation process.
-Those two components, the HSM and the SAM, together form the QSCD, which is intended to be operated by a qualified trust service provider in a secure operational environment as part of a remote electronic signature service.
-For its services, the
+Furthermore, the QSCD uses a Signature Activation Module (SAM) - a software component placed within the HSM - as single component to communicate with the cryptographic module, in order to authorize and initiate the signature and seal creation process.
+Those two components, the HSM and